cubesrepo/openCartAwesomeQA/README.md

-**Hello**🖐 **Automated Testing for opencartAwesomeQA Demo Website with Selenium (Pytest, POM, HTML Reports, Jenkins Pipeline)**
+**Hello**🖐 **Automated Testing for opencartAwesomeQA Demo Website with (Selenium, Pytest, Page Object Model (POM), Allure Reports, Jenkins Pipeline)**

-This project tests various functionalities of the opencartAwesomeQA demo website, such as valid and invalid login, valid reigster, add to cart, add products in wishlists, and checking out products.
+This project automates the testing of the ReactShoppingCart demo site, focusing on essential user journeys such as valid registration, successful login, adding items to the cart, using the wishlist, and completing a full checkout flow.
+Aside from the main flow, I also tested several edge cases to make sure the system handles unusual user actions properly.
+These include:
+   - Registering with empty or incomplete fields
+   - Logging in with missing credentials
+   - Checking out with an empty cart
+   - Removing items from an empty wishlist
+   - Attempting to complete checkout without providing any billing details

 ___________________________________________

 🎯 **Pre-requisites:**
-- Python 3
+- Python 3.11.9
 - Any browsers(Chrome, Firefox, Edge)
 ___________________________________________